nmecsys/nowcasting/README.md

 tail(nowcastUSGDP$xfcst[,1:5]) # x forecasts (first 5 variables)
 ```

-The **graphs** available with the `nowcast.plot` function allow the forecast of the variable of interest and the estimated factors to be easily viewed.
+The **graphs** available with the `nowcast.plot` function allow the to visualize some results of interest.

 ```{r warning=FALSE}
  # y fcst